Gourieff/comfyui-reactor-node/README.md

 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.

-The developers of this software are aware of its possible unethical applicaitons and are committed to take preventative measures against them.
+The developers of this software are aware of its possible unethical applications and are committed to take preventative measures against them.
 We will continue to develop this project in the positive direction while adhering to law and ethics.

 Users of this software are expected to use this software responsibly while abiding the local law.
 If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online. **Developers and Contributors of this software are not responsible for actions of end-users.**

 By using this extension you are agree not to create any content that:
 - violates any laws;
 - causes any harm to a person or persons;
-- propogates (spreads) any information (both public or personal) or images (both public or personal) which could be meant for harm;
+- propagates (spreads) any information (both public or personal) or images (both public or personal) which could be meant for harm;
 - spreads misinformation;
 - targets vulnerable groups of people.

 This software utilizes the pre-trained models `buffalo_l` and `inswapper_128.onnx`, which are provided by [InsightFace](https://github.com/deepinsight/insightface/).
 These models are included under the following conditions:

-[From insighface licence](https://github.com/deepinsight/insightface/tree/master/python-package): The InsightFace’s pre-trained models are available for non-commercial research purposes only.
+[From insighface license](https://github.com/deepinsight/insightface/tree/master/python-package): The InsightFace’s pre-trained models are available for non-commercial research purposes only.
 This includes both auto-downloading models and manually downloaded models.

 Users of this software must strictly adhere to these conditions of use.
 The developers and maintainers of this software are not responsible for any misuse of InsightFace’s pre-trained models.